HnZGaming/Gaalsien/Instance/motd.md

 * Once you obtained a "source" component, you need to find a "forge" block.
 * "Forge" blocks will spawn with NPC ships/stations which you must raid first.
 * You can then "forge" your "source" components into tech components.
-* "Forge" blocks will destroy themselves after forging N components, otherwise invincible.
+* "Forge" blocks will destroy themselves after forging N components, otherwise invincible (\*).
 * "Forge" blocks will broadcast their location.

+(\*): Forge blocks cannot be destroyed by damage in order to prevent destruction during combat, but will lose the invincibility as soon as "compromised" in order to prevent player exploitations.
+Condition for "compromises":
+- Boss grid (or the forge block itself) is "towed" by player grids via connectors, merge blocks, landing gears, etc.
+- Boss grid's ownership has changed due to grinding & welding.

 ### Source Components